-This course is designed to give a thorough theoretical and practical grounding in botanical and habitat survey techniques available in the UK.
+This course is designed to give a theoretical and practical experience in botanical and habitat survey techniques available in the UK.
 You will learn how to select the appropriate methods for vegetation surveying and data collection in different habitats!

 This course will include:

-- Learning about several different UK habitats and their conservation status
+- Learning about different UK habitats and their conservation status

 - An introduction to basic botanical skills to support habitat surveying